Donais04/RPGMaker-MV-archipelago-plugin/README.md

 ## specific setup

+For this section, you'll have to modify MVArchipelago.js directly.
 ### connection
 For setting up players to be able to input the archipelago link and name, use NameInputProcess then set the variables defined in URLVarID, codeVarID, and slotVarID to the names